kaugm/mmwm/README.md

 Hotkey & function to swap between the 2 main tiling modes\
 Hotkey & function to pop a window in and out of floating mode\
 Solitary and fullscreen windows on the desktop now have borders\
-Hotkey to reset master window size
+Hotkey to reset master window size\
+Dynamic window border colors from pywal or other program (not in Vendorkeys branch)

 #### Added features (other branches)
 Brightness and volume XF86Keysym support for laptop keys (Vendorkeys branch)\
-Dynamic window border colors from pywal (DynamicColors branch)

 #### TODO
-Update border color on the fly for theming
+BUG FIX: If a desktkop is _full_, transient windows are mapped in next available desktop, not the current one

 Installation
 ------------